How to use this guide

 1. Check Their Courtroom Record

 Question to Ask: "When was the last time you took a case to trial verdict?"
-If they haven't been in front of a jury in years, the insurance companies know it.
+Trial history is one useful signal when evaluating whether the firm can prepare a disputed case.

 2. Verify Their Focus